mariahbeanefarrell/mariahbeanefarrell/README.md

 - Operational dashboards and analytics for incident trending, SLA compliance, and escalation pattern analysis
 - Python jobs for data extraction, comparison, and automated ticket creation

-I'm not a software engineer by title, but I build things that make operations teams faster and less dependent on engineering bandwidth.
+I'm not a software engineer by title, but I build things that make operations teams faster.

 <!--